wtsi-hgi/stag/README.md

 Then the following:

-    stag '$2 into $2 max($1) as "Latest" when not $2 = "127.0.0.1"'
+    stag 'into $2 max $1 as "Latest" when not $2 = "127.0.0.1"'

-Would show the latest hit, by IP address, for any non-local connection.
+Would show the latest hit timestamp, by IP address, for any non-local connection.
+Or, say, if you wanted to see the total hit count bucketed by hour:

+    stag 'into hour $1 as "Hour" sum $2 as "Hits"'

+Note that the primary key list has been omitted as it can be derived from the output list.
+[See note above, re this being a good idea!]

 Alternatively, if you have some text file named `foo.txt`, the following will have the same result as `wc -l`:

-    stag 'from foo.txt into count($0)'
+    stag 'from "foo.txt" into count $0'

-[Think of better examples!...]
+[Think of more/better examples!...
+Better yet, acquire potential use cases and see if the language is sufficiently expressive to fulfil their requirements...]

 ## License